SIH’s Think On These Things: Phil 4:19

 May the Lord bless each one of us as we “Think On These Things”.

-Settled In Heaven Web Homepage: http://www.settledinheaven.org Settled In Heaven Email: settledinheaven@gmail.com SIH Salvation Blog Page: http://settledinheaven.wordpress.com/all-about-salvation/
+Settled In Heaven Web Homepage: http://www.settledinheaven.org Settled In Heaven Email: settledinheaven@gmail.com SIH Salvation Blog Page: https://settledinheaven.wordpress.com/all-about-salvation/

 1. It is good to see this verse put in context.
 I have often heard it quoted in completely out of context situations.
 All promises of God have provisions.
 While most are “If . . . then” others, such as this one, are contextually provisional and all are positionally conditional.